pretorh/command-references/README.md

-# one-liners
+# command-references

-Collection of commands for various stuff
+This is a collection of command references and one-line commands for various stuff.

 ## Parsing